shariq1989/cookbook/content/recipe/buffalo_chickencrust_pizza.md

 ### ABOUT THE MEAL

-This is an original recipe from the Keto Made Easy cookbook.
-Since trying their recipe, I have adapted it to add so many ingredients.
-Try one of my favorite low carb lunches.
+This is an original recipe from the "Keto Made Easy" cookbook.
+Since trying their recipe, I have adapted it to add so many ingredients and variations of pizza's.

 #### What equipment do I need to make this recipe?

-* A rimmed baking sheet or pizza stone
+* A [rimmed baking sheet](https://amzn.to/3yY84WM) or pizza stone (I use the one from Pampered Chef)
 * 2 small bowls
 * Parchment Paper